It is highly recommended that you use one master list for all your contacts instead of splitting them up. There are two main reasons for this.

 Before you can effectively segment your contacts, you need fields for all the data you will want to search for.
 You can read more about adding fields to your lists here.

 Sending to a segmented list

 Once your list is set up with sufficient fields and appropriate data, you are ready to send!
-Instead of sending to an entire list, you will want to Search for Contacts.
+Instead of sending to an entire list, you will want "Advanced Selection".
 This is where our added fields come into play.

-Proceeding to the next step, you will want to click on Advanced Search.
-From here you can search through all the various fields that are used in the list.
-In the example below we're wanting to send an email to customers that reside in Queensland.
+Proceeding to the next step, from here you can search through all the various fields that are used in the list.
+In the example below, we're wanting to send an email to customers that reside in Australia.